lalvarezguillen/monerod-node-vps/README.md

     * `PUBLIC_SSH_KEY_NAME`
     * `PUBLIC_SSH_KEY`

-2. Run `ansible-playbook -i hosts setup-monero.yml`
+2. Run `ansible-playbook -i hosts.yml setup-monero.yml`

 That should create a public Monero mainnet node, running on the smallest Hetzner VPS, with a 50GB volume attached, and keeping a pruned blockchain.
 It'd expose